2023 Call for Proposals

 While we strongly encourage research presentations, we will also consider other types of presentations such as conceptual analyses and program descriptions.
 Research must be completed prior to the submission date for proposals.
 Accepted presentations will be grouped by topic and assigned an ATE Facilitator to coordinate and mentor authors during the session.
 Participants will also attend a workshop that will allow them to engage with more experienced scholars around issues such as navigating the job market, thriving in the first two years, preparing manuscripts for publication, or balancing teaching, research, and service.

-The 2022 Annual Meeting is an all multiple-paper conference.
+The 2023 Annual Meeting is an all multiple-paper conference.
 There will be no single paper sessions.
-Proposals must be submitted by September 3, 2021.
+Proposals must be submitted by October 17, 2022.
 Please read the information on this page in its entirety to better understand the requirements and guidelines for the proposal submission.
-Each proposal, regardless of session type, must be submitted either PDF or word doc., including all required information as stated below, and submitted here.
-Note: You will need to create a cvent account to submit your proposal.
+Each proposal, regardless of session type, must be submitted either PDF or Word doc., including all required information as stated below, and submitted in our online portal.
+Note: You will need to create a new cvent account to submit your proposal.

 Step 1: Presenter’s Details (Do Not Submit as Part of the Abstract)